Clarence Cameron White: Career

 White maintained an active career as a performer, teacher, and composer.
-From 1902–1903, White contributed articles on violin pedagogy and history to The Negro Music Journal and from 1903-1907 served as the head of the string department of the Washington Conservatory of Music, founded by pianist, educator, and Oberlin alum, Harriet Gibbs Marshall.
+From 1902 until 1903, White contributed articles on violin pedagogy and history to The Negro Music Journal and from 1903 until 1907 served as the head of the string department of the Washington Conservatory of Music, founded by pianist, educator, and Oberlin alumna, Harriet Gibbs Marshall.
 As a concert violinist he received critical praise and toured the United States with his wife, pianist Beatrice Warrick White.
 A founding member of the National Association of Negro Musicians, White served as the organization's president from 1922 to 1924.
-From 1924 to 1930, he taught at West Virginia State College and succeeded R. Nathaniel Dett as head of the music department of Hampton Institute from (1932—1935).
+From 1924 to 1930, he taught at West Virginia State College and succeeded R. Nathaniel Dett as head of the music department of Hampton Institute from 1932 until 1935).
 In this period he wrote his best-known works: the ballet, A Night in Sans Souci—from the play Tambour, and the opera Ouanga.
 The lead role in Ouanga had been performed by baritone Lawrence Winters.
 These works are based on Haitian themes working with playwright and librettist John Matheus.